Top Financial Help and Resources for Cancer Patients

 If you have questions about cancer financial assistance programs or state benefits for cancer patients, speak with your doctor or hospital social worker—the hospital business office should have helpful information and additional relief resources.

-Don’t be afraid to ask—you deserve education regarding all the financial assistance options available to you to cover the cost of cancer care.
-You can also seek help from other organizations that help cancer patients financially in your area.
+Don’t be afraid to ask—you deserve education regarding all the financial assistance options available to you to cover the cost of cancer care and if there are any assistance funds you can access.
+You can also seek help from other organizations like the Cancer Financial Assistance Coalition (CFAC) that help cancer patients in financial need in your area.

 Government financial assistance for cancer patients